CztCFfSNI/Introduction/README.md

-# Here is Cai from the Ohio State University.
+# Here is Cai from Northwestern University.

-## All of the repositories are currently not public.
-Please feel free to reach out if you want the code and CV.
+## Some of the repositories are currently not public due to the course content that needs to be kept privately.
+But, please feel free to reach out if you want the code and resume.
 ## email: jerrychoiczt@gmail.com

 ### Projects/Repo:

-### 1. Mini-Apps | Python
+### 1. Mini-Apps Crawler | Python

 ### 2. Cyberinfrastructure with Environmental Science | Python, PostgreSQL